How to Protect Your Email Account

 If you're using a password manager app, understand that these may be prone to attacks since they depend on internet connections and software applications to store your data, both of which are susceptible to abuse by hackers.

 Some of you should also make your passwords as distinctive as possible so that these individuals are more difficult to break overall.
-Including upper case letters, numerals, and symbols will aid you here.
+Including upper-case letters, numerals, and symbols will help you here.

 2. Use Your Provider's Anti-Spam Features